How Sunscreen Can Burn You

 One man in Massachusetts applied spray sunscreen and then went to tend his backyard grill.
 The flames leapt to his arm, then traveled to his torso.
 He suffered second-degree burns and was treated in a hospital burn unit.

-And a woman in Norfolk, Va., applied spray sunscreen, waited several minutes for the product to dry, and then turned on a welding torch, a local TV station reported.
+And a woman in Norfolk, Va., applied spray sunscreen, waited several minutes for the product to dry, and then turned on a welding torch, a local reported.
 "My whole arm went on fire," she told the station.